quangly/airflow-docker/README.md

     mkdir ./dags ./plugins ./logs

+    dags stored in local dags will automatically sync to container dag folder

 # On Macos or Linux
 ### make sure user and group permissions are same between host and container